 Museum of Anthropology

-This museum has started its work since 1990 including thirty halls showing various significant agricultural and anthropological items.
+This museum started its work in 1990 including thirty halls showing various significant agricultural and anthropological items.
 Musical instruments, equipment for writing, gears of hunting, and traditional customs are some of the items exhibited in the Kermanshah Museum of Anthropology.
 A few meters away from Vaziri Square, on Shariati Street, you will find the museum.

 Khaje Barouk House

 During the Qajar Era, this eye-catching monument was possessed by a Jewish merchant.
-If you want to get acquainted with ancient Persian houses’ architecture, this house is a well- rounded representative.
+If you want to get acquainted with ancient Persian houses architecture, this house is a well-rounded representative.
 You can find this house in Faizabad County as well.

 Magnificent Attractions Outside of Kermanshah